 The Department of Nursing has developed the following Research Laboratories:

 The Department also publishes the “Rostrum of Asclepius”, a scientific nursing journal of international recognition.

 The Department of Nursing has developed the following autonomous Postgraduate Study Programs (MSc’s):

 - Community and Public Health Nursing

 - Management of Chronic Diseases

 - Applied Clinical Nursing

-and through partnership and collaboration with other Universities has developed the following MSS:
+and through partnership and collaboration with the Medical School of the National and Kapodistrian University of Athens has developed the following MSc: